chbh-opensource/mri-on-bear-edu/docs/workshop4/probabilistic-tractography.md

 It will take significantly longer this time to run the tractography in standard space.
 However, once it has finished, you will see the window 'Done!/OK'.
 Before proceeding, click 'OK'.

-A new subdirectory will be created with the chosen output name `MotorThalamusM1`.
-Check the contents of this subdirectory.
-It contains slightly different files compared to the previous tractography output.
+A new subdirectory will be created with the chosen output name `MotorThalamusM1`. <b>Check the contents of this subdirectory.</b> It contains slightly different files compared to the previous tractography output.
 The main output, the streamline density map is called `fdt_paths.nii.gz`.
 There is also a file called `waytotal` that contains the total number of valid streamlines runs.

 <b>We will now explore the results from both tractography runs.</b> First close FDT and your terminal as we need FSLeyes, which cannot be loaded together with the current version of FSL.